noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 ### Signer

-An account should register a signer with a new signing key on the network in order to take advantage of account abstraction.
+An account should register a signer with a new spending key on the network in order to take advantage of account abstraction.

 Signers are registered with a human-readable alias, a spending key and a recovery key.
 If the spending key is lost, a recovery flow can be initiated by the recovery account specified when the new spending key was registered.